PDF Accessibility Compliance using WCAG standards.

 Practical Steps for Achieving PDF Accessibility

 Alright, so you're probably wondering how to actually make your PDFs accessible, right?
-Well, it's not as scary as it sounds, honestly.
+It's not as scary as it sounds, honestly.

 First things first, you'll wanna use some accessibility checking tools, and lucky for you, there's a few good ones out there:

-- There's also a bunch of third-party PDF accessibility testing software that can give you even more detailed analysis.
+• There's also a bunch of third-party PDF accessibility testing software that can give you even more detailed analysis.
+These tools might offer automated checks for specific WCAG criteria, advanced reporting, or even integration with other workflow tools.

 Okay, so you've got an existing pdf, and it ain't accessible.
 What now?